History of the West Coast Eagles: Adam Simpson era and Fourth Premiership: 2014-

 The 2020 AFL season was disrupted by the COVID-19 pandemic, which necessitated a three-month suspension of the season as well as a shortened fixture and the relocation of many teams to interstate hubs.
-The Eagles were relocated to Queensland soon after the resumption of the season and they struggled, losing three matches in a row early in the season.
-However, upon returning to Perth, they thrived, at one stage winning eight in a row.
+The Eagles were relocated to Queensland soon after the resumption of the season and they struggled, losing three consecutive matches early in the season.
+However, upon returning to Perth, they thrived, at one stage winning consecutively eight.
 They finished fifth on the AFL ladder once again, winning 12 matches and losing five.
 The Eagles were heavily favoured to beat their 2018 grand final opponents Collingwood in the elimination final, but fell to a stunning one-point defeat to the Magpies.

 The 2021 season would prove to be a difficult and disappointing one for West Coast.
 At the end of Round 13, the Eagles were well poised with an 8–5 record after a stirring comeback victory over reigning premiers Richmond, but would proceed to win just two of their last nine matches to close out the season.
 The Eagles would miss the finals for just the second time in Simpson's eight-season tenure as senior coach, finishing ninth with a 10–12 win–loss record.

+The 2022 season was one of the Eagles' worst, marred by injuries throughout.
+They finished second last, ahead of North Melbourne, with just two wins.

+In Round 15 2023, the Eagles suffered their worst ever defeat, losing to Sydney by 171 points, the fourth largest margin in AFL/VFL history.
+The Swans became the first team to score over 200 points since Geelong in 2011 to comfortably win 31.19 205 to 5.4 34.